 If the decision to defer is driven by financial challenges facing the AETO then they should look at what financial support they may be able to access.
 The Bar Council has some general guidance for barristers and chambers in their financial FAQs.

 AETOs should also consider their responsibilities to pupils as set out in the Bar Qualification Manual and in particular, if an AETO decides to withdraw pupillage altogether, the expectation that they do all they can to help the pupil to find another AETO where the pupil can complete their training.

-Before an AETO takes a decision to defer a pupillage the Head of Chambers should first contact the BSB setting out the circumstances (particularly in relation to attempts to seek financial support from elsewhere and the consideration given to delivering training in other ways) so that we can discuss the options open to you.
-Emails should be sent to ROD_contingency_planning@barstandardsboard.org.uk.
+Before an AETO takes a decision to defer a pupillage the Head of Chambers or equivalent should first contact the BSB setting out the circumstances (particularly in relation to attempts to seek financial support from elsewhere and the consideration given to delivering training in other ways) so that we can discuss the options open to you.
+Emails should be sent to firstname.lastname@example.org

 We have a current pupil(s) and are concerned that we won’t have sufficient training or work opportunities for them during pupillage.
 Can we postpone or extend their pupillage?